Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

+### Your company uses cloud-hosted Jenkins for builds.
+You need to ensure that Jenkins can retrieve source code from Azure Repos.
+Which three actions should you perform?

+- [x] Add the Team Foundation Server (TFS) plug-in to Jenkins.
+- [x] Create a Personal Access Token m your Azure DevOps account.
+- [ ] Create a webhook in Jenkins.
+- [x] Create a service hook in Azure DevOps.
+- [ ] Add a personal access token to your Jenkins account.

 ### Your company builds a multi tier web application.
 You use Azure DevOps and host the production application on Azure virtual machines.
 Your team prepares an Azure Resource Manager template of the virtual machine that you mil use to test new features.
 You need to create a staging environment in Azure that meets the following requirements: Minimizes the cost of Azure hosting.
 Provisions the virtual machines automatically.
 Use the custom Azure Resource Manager template to provision the virtual machines.
 What should you do?

 - [x] In Azure DevOps, configure new tasks in the release pipeline to create and delete the virtual machines m Azure DevTest Labs.